F20s/SOC-Dump/Firewall/Firewall Actions.md

 Logs the traffic but doesn't block or allow it.

-Understanding firewall actions is a critical skill for SOC analysts, as it can help you create effective firewall rules, analyze firewall logs, respond to security incidents, and develop security policies.
+Understanding firewall actions is a critical skill for SOC analysts, as it can help you create effective firewall rules, analyze firewall logs, and respond to security incidents.